How to Merge Duplicate LinkedIn Accounts: Step-by-Step Guide

 To keep your LinkedIn identity singular and strong, consider the following tips:

-- Consistent Information: Ensure your profile information is consistent with your current resume and professional details.
+- Consistent Information: Ensure your profile information matches your current resume and professional details.

 - Regular Updates: Frequently update your profile with new skills, job changes, and achievements to keep it current and engaging.